shikijs/textmate-grammars-themes/packages/tm-grammars/README.md

 # tm-grammars

-Collection of TextMata grammars, converted in JSON format and re-distributed as a npm package.
+Collection of TextMate grammars, converted in JSON format and re-distributed as a npm package.

 ## Usage